MithrilJS/mithril.js/docs/getting-started.md

 ### Model

-In Mithril, an application typically lives in a namespace and contains modules.
-Modules are merely structures that represent a viewable "page" or a part of a page.
+In Mithril, an application typically lives in a namespace and contains components.
+Components are merely structures that represent a viewable "page" or a part of a page.
 In addition, an application can be organizationally divided into three major layers: Model, Controller and View.

-For simplicity, our application will have only one module, and we're going to use it as the namespace for our application.
+For simplicity, our application will have only one component, and we're going to use it as the namespace for our application.

-In Mithril, a *module* is an object that contains two functions: `controller` and `view`.
+In Mithril, a *component* is an object that contains two functions: `controller` and `view`.

 ```
-//an empty Mithril module
+//an empty Mithril component
-var myModule = {
+var myComponent = {
 	controller: function() {},
 	view: function() {}
 }